rackerlabs/support-how-to/content/rackconnect/introducing-rackconnect-v30.md

-**Important**: The beginning of each RackConnect article now includes an **Applies to** label to indicate whether the contents apply to RackConnect v3.0, RackConnect v2.0, or both versions of RackConnect.
+**Important**: The beginning of each RackConnect article now includes an **Applies to** label to indicate whether the contents apply to RackConnect v3.0, RackConnect v2.0, or both.

 Rackspace is introducing RackConnect v3.0, the latest release of our innovative hybrid connectivity offering that enables you to select and